 There’s more to credibility than experience and expertise.
 A lot of a trainer’s credibility is built on reputation, or people’s perception.
 To curate your reputation focus on finessing some of the following:

 Building a Community.
 Marketing #101 states that growing and retaining an audience (or client base) nowadays requires direct involvement with your potential and current customers.
 If you don’t already have a social media presence, establish one.
-Market yourself and also send out a few high value posts a week that educate and speak directly to those searching for SAFe trainings and trainers, telling them what they need and how you can help.
+Market yourself and also send out a few high-value posts a week that educate and speak directly to those searching for SAFe training and trainers, telling them what they need and how you can help.
 Differentiating yourself, or at least getting your name out among the masses, is essential amongst a sea of other reputable choices.

 Remember that building up a community takes time and patience, so don’t just give up if the results are minimal at first.
 Think of the buying process as a step ladder, and apply it to SAFe trainings.
 Each step requires a behavior and decision as it leads into the next phase.
 Ultimately, during the consideration phase, all the work you’ve put into branding yourself and establishing your credibility will pay off.